miguelmoreba/tddkata/README.md

 Given a delimited string (e.g. "1, 2")
-The goal is to write a function / class method that takes a delimeted string (e.g. "1, 2", "5  // 7 // 2", "25 \n 98") as a parameter and returns the sum of the values.
+The goal is to write a function / class method that takes a delimited string (e.g. "1, 2", "5  // 7 // 2", "25 \n 98") as a parameter and returns the sum of the values.

 The requirements for this project are: